PinataCloud/PinataImageHasher/README.md

 ***NOTE:** For the demo, a deployed audit smart contract on the Ethereum Rinkeby Testnet  is available ([details here](https://github.com/Corroborator-Net/Corroborator-Contract)).
 This is **hard coded** in our app at the moment!
 If you want a new audit log created, please reach out to us.*

+#### The demo uses two PIN keys for it's logbook
+ - PIN 1 = `superSeceretKey`
+ - PIN 2 = `superSecert`

+Folow the instructions below after selecting one of the PINs.
+Conisder doing it once through for each PIN to get familiar with the user flow.

-1. Obtain the correct PIN.
+1. Obtain a correct PIN.
 The individual sets this PIN they are using the [Reporter app](https://github.com/Corroborator-Net/Corroborator-Reporter), and needs to communicate this to you to view the log entry for these files.

 2. Change the PIN used to read the logbook by clicking `Set Reporter PIN`, entering the PIN, and then clicking `Set`.